On the Effect of Dropping Layers of Pre-trained Transformer Models: Evaluation Results

 Figure \ref{fig:average_results} presents average classification performance of BERT and XLNet using various layer-dropping strategies.
 We observe similar trends for RoBERTa and DistilBERT and limit the presentation of results to two models here.

-\textbf{Top-layer dropping consistently outperforms other strategies when dropping 4 and 6 layers.} We dropped half of the top layers (yellow bars in the top strategy) with an average loss of only $2.91$ and $1.81$ points for BERT and XLNet respectively.
-Similarly, dropping one-third of the network (i.e. $4$ layers) resulted in a drop of only $2$ points and $0.23$ points for BERT and XLNet respectively (blue bars in the top strategy).
+\textbf{Top-layer dropping consistently outperforms other strategies when dropping 6 layers.} We dropped half of the top layers (yellow bars in the top strategy) with an average loss of only $2.91$ and $1.81$ points for BERT and XLNet respectively.
 The \emph{Bottom-layer dropping} strategy performed the worst across all models, as expected, showing that it is more damaging to remove information from the lower layers of the network.
 The behavior of top and bottom dropping is consistent across all models.
 It nicely connects with findings in representation learning, i.e. lower layers learn core-linguistic phenomena and our results show that they are important to maintain task-specific performance.